in

 #4 People Working at Fulton Fish Market, 1924

-People Working At Fulton Fish Market, 1924
+People Working at Fulton Fish Market, 1924

 Streets in the market, are continually covered with puddles of water, caused by the melting Los, therefore it is necessary to wear rubbler boots to avoid spattering stains as trucks rumble by.